arthurcornil/zell/README.md

 # Zell

-Zell is a minimalistic library for building TUIs for posix systems.
+Zell is a dependency-free minimalistic library for building TUIs on posix systems.

 Zell uses zig `0.16.0-dev.2535+b5bd49460`